-Protection, enhancement, and restoration/creation targets were calculated for each wetland type (tidal, freshwater, riverine).
-Figure 5 summarizes the general approach to calculating wetland habitat targets, with more details about the methodology in Appendix B, Wetland Habitat Methodologies.
+Protection, enhancement, and restoration/creation targets were calculated for each aquatic habitat type (tidal, freshwater, riverine).
+Figure 5 summarizes the general approach to calculating aquatic habitat targets, with more details about the methodology in Appendix B, Aquatic Habitat Methodologies.

 For each category, the percentage used to establish numeric targets was chosen after discussion with the Habitat and Open Space Plan Committee.
-The goal was to develop a numeric target that balanced the benefits of protecting, enhancing or restoring wetland habitats against the practical constraints of undertaking these projects.
-The general philosophy used to develop these targets was to establish targets that were challenging, yet reasonably attainable, for each subregion.
+The goal was to develop a numeric target that balanced the benefits of protecting, enhancing or restoring aquatic habitats against the practical constraints of undertaking these projects.
+The general philosophy used to develop these targets was to establish targets that were challenging, yet reasonably attainable.

 The restoration/creation habitat targets are based on the area of wetlands lost in each subregion.
-The historical extent of wetlands in the region (derived from Rairdan 1998; more detail about this data source is provided in Appendix A) is shown in Figure 6 (see Appendices G-K for subregional maps).
+The historical extent of wetlands in the region (derived from Rairdan, 1998; more detail about this data source is provided in Appendix A) is shown in Figure 6.
+While the total acreage of historical wetlands was used to establish targets, the locations of historical wetlands are shown merely for informational purposes, and are not intended to mandate where restoration/creation targets should be achieved.

-Protection and enhancement targets are based on the current extent of wetlands (derived from the National Wetlands Inventory (NWI); more detail about this data source is provided in Appendix A), shown in Figure 7 (Appendices G-K provide information for the subregions).
+Protection and enhancement targets are based on the current extent of wetlands (derived from the National Aquatic habitats Inventory (NWI); more detail about this data source is provided in Appendix A), shown in Figure 7.

 Figure 5.
-Summary of Approach to Calculating Wetland Habitat Targets
+Summary of Approach to Calculating Aquatic Habitat Targets